 When confronted by new information which clashes with their previous assumptions, people do their best to resolve the contradiction.
-By ‘do their best’, I do not mean to patronize.
-In criticizing the thinking of those who accept the theory of catastrophic anthropogenic climate change (CACC), I am criticizing myself, or at least a more naive version of myself, since I too casually believed the doctrine before becoming more informed.
+By ‘do their best’, I do not mean to patronise.
+In criticising the thinking of those who accept the theory of catastrophic anthropogenic climate change (CACC), I am criticising myself, or at least a more naive version of myself, since I too casually believed the doctrine before realising that was a mistake.

 Most people, as I was, are lacking in scientific knowledge or logical expertise, so they use ‘informal logic’ to test out any novel proposition.
 In other words, we resort straight to fallacies – as we have been taught to do.
-So faced with, say, a Nobel Prize-winning scientist stating outright that anthropogenic global warming theory is a lie, we feel unqualified to comprehend the science or interpret the data ourselves, and so we jump from the ‘What?’ question – the facts of the case – to the ‘Why?’, which we somehow feel more qualified to answer.
+So faced with, say, a Nobel Prize-winning scientist stating outright that anthropogenic global warming theory is a lie, we feel unqualified to comprehend the science or interpret the data ourselves, and so we jump to the ‘Why?’, which we somehow feel more qualified to answer.

 “Why would they lie to us about [x]?”

 This is a mistake, of course.
 It’s putting logic – formal or otherwise – before grammar, an inversion of the correct procedure.
 ‘Grammar’ here denotes the What? which must come first.
 We have to understand the sentence, if you like, before we can interpret its meaning.
 Nevertheless, we tend to feel that it’s the best we can do, and so we ask –